syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 ### isResponsive `boolean`
 {:#members:isResponsive}

-Enables or disables the responsive support for PDF viewer control during the window resizing time.
+Enables or disables the responsiveness of the PDF viewer control during the window resized.

 **Default Value**: true